 In order to avoid large inrush currents, each buck controller has an independent programmable soft-start timer.
 The voltage at the SSx pin acts as the soft-start reference voltage.
-The 1-μA pullup current available at the SSx pins, in combination with a suitably chosen capacitor, generates a ramp of the desired soft-start speed.
+The 1- μ A pullup current available at the SSx pins, in combination with a suitably chosen capacitor, generates a ramp of the desired soft-start speed.
 After start-up, the pullup current ensures that SSx is higher than the internal reference of 0.8 V; 0.8 V then becomes the reference for the buck controllers.
-Use Equation 2 to calculate the soft-start ramp time.
+Equation 2 calculates the soft-start ramp time.

-$$C{SS} = \frac{I{SS} \times \Delta t}{\Delta V} \quad \text{(Farads)}$$ where
+$$C{SS} = \frac{I{SS} \times \Delta t}{\Delta V}$$ (Farads)

-- $I{SS} = 1 \mu A$ (typical)
+• $I{SS} = 1 \ \mu A$ (typical)

-- ∆V = 0.8 V

-- C{SS} is the required capacitor for Δt , the desired soft-start time.
+• C{SS} is the required capacitor for Δt , the desired soft-start time.

 An alternative use of the soft-start pins is as tracking inputs.
-In this case, connect them to the supply to be tracked via a suitable resistor-divider network.
+In this case, connect them to the supply to be tracked through a suitable resistor-divider network.